Skip to Content

 Loose gravel is not flattened or leveled throughout while jack stands are designed for use on a flat surface.
 They are rated to hold the vehicle's weight over an extended time, so it can't anchor firmly and securely over an unleveled surface.

-Therefore, it is in no way that gravel provides a secure and stable surface to work on your jacks.
-All car manufacturers, mechanics, and technicians agree that gravel surface is hazardous to jack up your car.
+Gravel will not provide a secure and stable surface for your jack.
+All car manufacturers, mechanics, and technicians agree that a gravel surface is hazardous for jacking up a car.

 What Are The Consequences of Jacking Up Your Car On Gravel?